PZillah/i-am-rich/README.md

 This app is inspired by a guy named Armin Heinrich who created an app with no function at all and charged $999.99.
 This was when apps first started coming out on the app store.
 It just displayed a single red ruby on the screen.
 It was bought by 8 ppl and apple removed the app.

+My app will let you show off your diamond and tell ppl how rich you are.
+Have fun with it!